sandopus/terraform-setup/README.md

-# Basic setup using Terraform with different cloud providers (AWS, GCP, ...) ☁️
+# A basic setup and configuration using terraform and different providers (Docker, AWS, GCP, ...) ☁️

 ## License